 As with any room, garden lighting ideas are a must in an outdoor dining space.
-At a minimum, you'll need lighting around the dining area itself, which will set the mood as well as allowing guests to see the treats you've cooked up – we love this example from Ella James.
+At a minimum, you'll need lighting around the dining area itself, which will set the mood as well as allowing guests to see the treats you've cooked up.

 You'll also need task lighting over any cooking areas – the best outdoor wall lights are great for this.
-If you have a path leading up to your dining area, lighting will be a welcome addition when it gets dark, and you could consider illuminating your favourite trees or plants to dramatic effect.
+If you have a path leading up to your dining area, lighting will be a welcome addition when it gets dark, and you could also consider illuminating your favorite trees or plants for a dramatic effect.

 No dinner party is complete without a soundtrack, and that goes for garden parties, too – so get yourself an outdoor speaker that delivers.
-We love this design from Kitsound, which can sit on a table or be driven into the ground using the removable plastic stake.
 Alexa – play that summer playlist!

 Get your perfect garden soundtrack with our guide to the best bluetooth speakers.

 When it comes to the finishing touches for your space, treat it like any other room in your house, right down to the soft furnishings you use.
 The best outdoor rugs will provide comfort underfoot and add pattern and color.

 Look for recycled plastic rugs for eco credentials – not only do they save plastic from landfill, but they're also water resistant and super durable.

 19. Mix and match furniture for an eclectic look

 Paint your outdoor seating ideas in complementary shades for a modern and playful look.
 We love the rich fuchsia, pale lilac, and soothing blue combo in this set-up above.